University of Birmingham Boat Club

-University of Birmingham Boat Club is a rowing club on the River Severn, based at The Towpath, New Road, Worcester, Worcestershire.
+University of Birmingham Boat Club is a rowing club on the River Severn, based at The Towpath, New Road, Worcester, Worcestershire, England.
 A second boathouse is also used for the development squad which is shared with Birmingham Rowing Club.

 History

 The club was founded in 1949 and belongs to the University of Birmingham.
 The senior squad row out the Worcester boathouse while the development squad row out of the Birmingham Rowing Club boathouse on Edgbaston Reservoir.

+Claire Parker represented England at the 1986 Commonwealth Games.

-The club produced national champions in 1986 and 2009.
+The club produced national champions in 1986, 2009 and 2025.